 - Carriers won’t have ample time to screen prospective ELD providers, therefore, increasing the chances of them partnering with the wrong provider

 These are just some of the many reasons why carriers should start their transition as early as today.
 The more they delay, the more they expose their businesses to such troubling scenarios.

 If you are still without a compliant ELD solution, try Motive.

-The Motive ELD is FMCSA-registered, affordable, and packed with many useful fleet management features for fleets of all sizes.
+The Motive ELD is FMCSA-registered in the U.S., and certified in Canada.
+It’s affordable and packed with many useful fleet management features for fleets of all sizes.

 To get a glimpse of how our ELDs work, request a free ELD demo today.